kshrestha94/Ansible/Monitoring_and_Alert_Management_AWS.md

 ![Alt text](<cloudwatch and SNS.png>)

 ```
-A virtual computer resource on AWS which is called a EC2 instance.
+I created virtual computer resource on AWS which is referred as a EC2 instance.

 AWS CloudWatch service is a monitoring system that collects and track metrics from a virtual machine.
 This service allows monitoring resource utilization, and performance metrics.